EgloDevelopment/EgloDevelopment/README.md

-We are Eglo, a team of developers who are the first people to do completely free, ad-funded cloud storage.
+We are Eglo Development, a team of developers who want to try and make the world a more free place by funding all of our projects with ads.

 To reach us, email contact@eglo.pw